makersmakingchange/Aspen-Sliding-Joystick/README.md

 Makers Making Change is a program of [Neil Squire](https://www.neilsquire.ca/), a Canadian non-profit that uses technology, knowledge, and passion to empower people with disabilities.

-Makers Making Change leverages the capacity of community based Makers, Disability Professionals and Volunteers to develop and deliver affordable Open Source Assistive Technologies.
+Makers Making Change leverages the capacity of community-based Makers, Disability Professionals, and Volunteers to develop and deliver affordable Open Source Assistive Technologies.

  - Website: [www.MakersMakingChange.com](https://www.makersmakingchange.com/)
  - GitHub: [makersmakingchange](https://github.com/makersmakingchange)